District Attorney

 If your request is denied, you have the right to request a reconsideration of the board’s decision within 30 days of being notified.

-The Crime Victim Compensation Board meets on the second Tuesday of every month at 9:30 am at the District Attorney's Office, located at 201 Laporte Ave., Suite 200, Fort Collins, CO 80521, unless otherwise stated.
+The Crime Victim Compensation Board meets the second Tuesday of every month at 9:30 am at the District Attorney's Office located at 201 Laporte Ave., Suite 200, Fort Collins, CO 80521, unless otherwise noted.

-All attendees of CVC Board meetings must follow security screening procedures upon entering the District Attorney’s Office and provide their full name to be included in the meeting minutes.
+Anyone attending CVC Board meetings is required to comply with security screening procedures as directed upon entering the District Attorney’s Office and will need to provide their full name to be included in the minutes of the meeting.

-To request a copy of CVC policies, procedures, by-laws, and/or meeting minutes, please contact Candace Smith, CVC Administrator at (970) 498-7290.
+To request a copy of CVC policies, procedures, by-laws and/or meeting minutes, please call Candace Smith, CVC Administrator at (970) 498-7290.

-To ensure a fair process for all CVC applications and maintain CVC claim confidentiality as outlined in C.R.S.
-24-4.1-107.5, attendees at the CVC meetings may only address the CVC Board at a time designated by the Board.
-If you have a matter you wish the CVC Board to consider, please outline your request or question in writing and submit it no later than the first of the month to the CVC Administrator at the address provided below.
-Written requests submitted after the first of the month for consideration at a monthly meeting will be deferred to the next scheduled monthly meeting.
+To ensure an equitable and fair process for all CVC applications and to preserve CVC claim confidentiality pursuant to C.R.S.
+24-4.1-107.5, persons attending the CVC meetings may only address the CVC Board at a time the Board deems appropriate.
+If there is a matter you wish the CVC Board to consider, please outline the request or question in writing and submit it no later than the first of the month to the CVC Administrator at the address at the bottom of this page.
+Written requests submitted for CVC Board consideration at a monthly meeting will be deferred to the next scheduled monthly meeting, if received after the first of the month.

-The members of the 8th Judicial District CVC Board, upon an affirmative vote of two-thirds of the quorum present, may hold an executive session in accordance with the Colorado Open Meeting Law (C.R.S.
+The members of the 8th Judicial District CVC Board, upon affirmative vote of two thirds of the quorum present, may hold an executive session pursuant to the Colorado Open Meeting Law (C.R.S.
 24-6-402(4) et seq.) and CVC Bylaws.

 If your Victim Compensation claim was denied within the last 30 days, you have the right to request a reconsideration of the board's decision.
 Submit your written request for reconsideration to: